St John Philby: Academic interests

-Philby is remembered in ornithology by the name of Philby's partridge (Alectoris philbyi).Pocock, R I 1935 The Mammals Collected in S. E. Arabia by Mr. Bartram Thomas and Mr. H. St. J. Philby.
-Ann.
-Mag.
-Nat.
-Hist., Ser.
-10, 15: 441–467.

 In 1932, while searching for the lost city of Ubar, he was the first Westerner to visit and describe the Wabar craters.

 Awards and legacy

 In August 1917, he was appointed a Companion of the Order of the Indian Empire.
 In 1920, he was awarded the Royal Geographical Society Founder's Medal for his two journeys in South Central Arabia.

 A subspecies of Middle Eastern lizard, Uromastyx ornata philbyi, and a partridge, Alectoris philbyi, are named in his honour.

-Some authors have summarised Philby as a British traitor and an anti-Semite.John Loftus & Mark Aarons, The Secret War Against the Jews 21, 24, 32, 38, 41–44 (1994) They suggest that Philby never forgave the British government for ending his civil service career for sexual misconduct.
+Some authors have summarised Philby as a British traitor and an anti-Semite.
+They suggest that Philby never forgave the British government for ending his civil service career for sexual misconduct.
 Once recruited by MI6, according to those authors, Philby used his intelligence assignment to take revenge on the British government.
 With the extensive contacts he acquired as a British agent, Philby continued to betray British policy and to resist all efforts at creating a Jewish homeland throughout his life.
 Philby disclosed classified British intelligence to Ibn Saud during wartime, secretly helped secure American oil concessions in Saudi Arabia, double-crossed British competitors, created economic partnerships allied against British interests and for those of Nazi Germany with the help of Allen Dulles (later CIA Director) and worked with Nazi intelligence to sabotage efforts at creating a Jewish homeland.

-Philby's 1955 book Saudi Arabia contains the only known account of the 1931 Saudi–Yemeni border skirimish.
+Philby's 1955 book Saudi Arabia contains the only known account of the 1931 Saudi–Yemeni border skirmish.

-WorksThe Heart of Arabia: A Record of Travel & Exploration.
-(London: Constable) 1922.Arabia of the Wahhabis.
-(London: Constable) 1928.Arabia.
-(London: Ernest Benn) 1930.The Empty Quarter: being a description of the great south desert of Arabia known as Rub 'al Khali (London: Constable & Company Ltd) 1933. scanned bookHarun al Rashid (London: P. Davies) 1933.
-About Harun al-RashidRoutes in south-west Arabia [map]: From surveys made in 1936 (Methuen & Co Ltd) 1936.Sheba's daughters; being a record of travel in Southern Arabia (London: Methuen & Co Ltd) 1939.A Pilgrim in Arabia (London: The Golden Cockerel Press), [1943].The Background of Islam: being a sketch of Arabian history in pre-Islamic times (Alexandria: Whitehead Morris) 1947.Arabian Days, an autobiography (London: R. Hale) 1948.Arabian Highlands (Ithaca, N.Y.: Cornell University Press) 1952. scanned bookArabian Jubilee (London: Hale) [1952]Sa′udi Arabia (London: Benn) 1955, New impression: Librairie du Liban, Beirut 1968The Land of Midian.
-(London: Ernest Bean Limited) 1957.Forty Years in the Wilderness (London: R. Hale) c1957.Arabian Oil Ventures (Washington: Middle East Institute) 1964.